 There are more than 1,000 skiable acres at Sunday River (870 acres of trails and 248 acres of cut glades, but you're allowed to ski anywhere within the boundaries not marked "closed"), and you can see much of this expanse from the main White Cap Base Area, where the ski-in/out Grand Summit Hotel is located.
 Some of the off-piste skiing is surprisingly accessible, such as the unmarked, nicely thinned glades off the Green Cheese trail, full of cut logs for jumps and grinds.

-You can't ski all 135 trails here in a day, and if you're not an expert, you really don't want to try.
+You can't ski all 135 trails and glades here in a day, and if you're not an expert, you really don't want to try.

 However, even on peaks like the mostly expert White Cap, you're offered a safer way down, and the expanse of Sunday River offers some nice long runs that are easy on the legs.
 For a fun run, we liked Lollapalooza better than the Three Mile Trail, which was too flat in sections and traversed a lot of other major trails.
 There are plenty of easy to moderately challenging runs to choose from off North Peak, served by the Chondola.
 If you want to keep the kids warm and on the slopes longer, wait the extra few minutes at the base for one of the enclosed gondola cars to avoid the chilly ride up.

 The area also has six terrain parks, with an assortment of splines, boxes, rails and everything in between.
-The 15-acre T72 Park was all-new for the 2013-2014 ski season.
-The Goat Path was among the best runs of the day--not too steep, but narrow enough to get your heart rate up as you fly along.
+The 15-acre T72 Park is the largest: It's home to the longest half pipe in the East.
+The Goat Path is among the best runs of the day: not too steep, but narrow enough to get your heart rate up as you fly along.
 The crossover Tourist Trap really built up on moguls and ice by the later part of the day, so try to hit this trail early if you can.
 The one relatively isolated part of Sunday River is the Jordan Bowl, which is accessed via a slow, stomach-churningly high crossover lift.
 The journey is rewarded by demanding runs like Excalibur, and you can ski back out to the rest of the area on Kansas, a green “brick road” that leads to the challenging land of Oz.

 Drink, Dine and Unwind Apres Ski at Sunday River